 Store your linens in a cool, dry place, avoid icky plastic bags and cardboard boxes.
 Linen has inbuilt insect-repellent properties (snazzy, we know) so you should have nothing to fear with those pesky moths.
 When you take linen out of storage, give it a good airing and a little hug.
 Naw, isn’t that nice.

 Take care of your knitwear and she’ll take care of you.
 If possible air out your knitwear to remove odour and dust.
 Wool has self cleaning properties and the less you wash it the better.

 Knitwear falls into the ominous hand wash only category.
 We recommend a cold hand wash with a mild wool wash detergent, but it can also be dry cleaned.

 Dry by lying flat in the shade and don’t twisting, wring or bleach.
 Those pesky moths love knitwear, particularly any with moisture in the fibres, so to store it safely, make sure it is totally dry.

 Then fold up into a garment bag for safe keeping.
 If you don’t want to hang mothballs in your wardrobe a natural alternative is hanging rosemary.

-All cashmere, no matter how good the quality, is prone to pilling.
+All cashmere and cashmere blends, no matter how good the quality, are prone to pilling.
 The pilling is a natural characteristic of the long fibres and can be easily removed by hand or using a cashmere comb, electric depiller or a sweater stone.
 Avoid depilling precious cashmere pieces too often as this may result in holes.